-DNA and RNA were extracted from three 10 μM curls of breast, intestine, and lung FFPE tissue.
-The average yields are shown in Figure 1.
+DNA and RNA was extracted from 3 10 μM curls of breast, intestine, and lung FFPE tissue.
+The average yields are shown in figure 1.
 The yields for RNA and DNA are similar between manual and automation.
 The differences in yields with RNA from lung tissue and DNA from breast tissue can most likely be attributed to differences in tissue distribution within an FFPE block.

 The percent DV200 value is an important quality score to keep in mind for NGS.
 The percent DV200 is the percent of nucleic acid fragments that are larger than 200 nucleotides.
-In making FFPE tissue, the formalin can cross-link DNA or RNA to proteins.
+In making FFPE tissue the formalin can cross link DNA or RNA to proteins.
 This causes the nucleic acids to fragment and to be very delicate after and during extraction.
-Various external forces can cause DNA and RNA to fragment more, such as the pressure it takes to move through a column matrix, or vigorous pipetting.
-The percent DV200 values for RNA and DNA extracted from the three tissues using the FormaPure XL Total kit manually and on the KingFisherTM Duo Prime system are not significantly different from each other (t-test RNA p=0.8 and DNA p=0.3).
-The average percent DV200 values for RNA for each tissue type is reported in Table 3 and representative traces are in Figure 2; all percent DV200s are greater than 65%.
-The average percent DV200 values for DNA are presented in Table 3 and representative traces are in Figure 3.
+Various external forces can cause DNA and RNA to fragment more, such as the pressure it takes to move through a column matrix or vigorous pipetting.
+The percent DV200 values for RNA and DNA extracted from the three tissues using FormaPure XL Total manually and on the KingFisherTM Duo Prime are not significantly different from each other (t test RNA p=0.8 and DNA p=0.3).
+The average percent DV200 values for RNA for each tissue type is reported in table 3 and representative traces are in figure 2; all percent DV200 values are greater than 65%.
+The average percent DV200 values for DNA are presented in table 3 and representative traces are in figure 3.

-Lastly, we compared the hands-on time between the manually and semi-automated methods of the FormaPure XL Total kit.
-When manually processing 12 samples, the hands-on time is about 3.5 hours, while processing on the KingFisher Duo Prime system is approximately 1.5 hours (Table 4).
-Total time is also decreased by about 1.5 hours with processing on the KingFisherTM Duo Prime system.
+Lastly, we compared the hands-on time between the manually and semi-automated methods of FormaPure XL Total.
+For manually processing 12 samples, the hands-on time is about 3.5 hours while for processing on the KingFisherTM Duo Prime is about 1.5 hours (table 4).
+Total time is also decreased by about 1.5 hours with processing on the KingFsherTM Duo Prime.

 Figure 1.
-The average yield from three technical replicates of RNA and DNA extraction done manually or on a KingFisher Duo Prime system.
+The average yield from three technical replicates of RNA and DNA extraction done manually or on a KingFisherTM Duo Prime.
 The bars are an average yield of three technical replicates as calculated by Quant-iT assay (Thermo Fisher Scientific).
 Error bars are the standard deviation of three technical replicates.

 RNA DNA

-Manual KingFisher Duo Prime Manual KingFisher Duo Prime
+Manual KingFisherTM Duo Prime Manual KingFisherTM Duo Prime

 Breast 84.7 88.5 88.8 86.3

 Intestine 76.3 84.8 86.8 88.7

 Lung 72.4 69.5 83.0 82.2

 Table 3.
 The average percent DV200 values for RNA and DNA extracted from three tissue types.
-RNA and DNA was extracted from three 10 μM curls manually and using the KingFisher Duo Prime system with the FormaPure XL Total kit.
-The percent DV200 values were not significantly different between the KingFisher Duo Prime system and manually.
+RNA and DNA was extracted from three 10 μM curls manually and using the KingFisherTM Duo Prime with FormaPure XL Total.
+The percent DV200 values were not significantly different between the KingFisherTM Duo Prime and manually.

 Figure 2.
-Representative electropherograms of RNA isolated using the FormaPure XL Total kit manually (green traces) and using the KingFisherTM Duo Prime system (blue traces) from breast, intestine and lung FFPE samples are shown.
+Representative electropherograms of RNA isolated using FormaPure XL Total manually (green traces) and using the KingFisherTM Duo Prime (blue traces) from breast, intestine and lung FFPE samples are shown.

 Figure 3.
-Representative electropherograms of DNA isolated using the FormaPure XL Total kit manually (green traces) and using the KingFisherTM Duo Prime system (blue traces) from breast, intestine and lung FFPE samples are shown.
+Representative electropherograms of DNA isolated using FormaPure XL Total manually (green traces) and using the KingFisherTM Duo Prime (blue traces) from breast, intestine and lung FFPE samples are shown.